Bryntum

 },

 The on_date_change listener accepts a callback function that’s called when a task date is changed.
 This function calls the updateDate function.
 The on_progress_change listener is called when a task progress value is changed.
 This function calls the updateProgress function.
 Let’s define the updateDate and updateProgress functions.
-Add the following lines below the addTask function:

 function updateDate(task, start, end) {